 PISA has transitioned to a computer-based assessment; since 2015, almost all participating countries, including Ireland, have administered PISA entirely by computer.
 In previous cycles of PISA, as well as completing paper-based assessments of reading literacy, mathematics and science, additional optional assessments of digital literacy, computer-based mathematics and problem solving were administered.
 Adaptive testing is possible on a computer-based platform and can improve accuracy and fairness in testing.
 Using a multi-stage approach, the test is adaptive to each student’s ability level – students start on a common set of items, and then, at intervals, progress onto items of a lower or higher difficulty, based on their previous performance.
 Adaptive testing for reading literacy and mathematics was designed and fully implemented in 2018 and 2022, respectively.
 For PISA 2025, adaptive testing will be implemented for the assessment of science, the major domain.

-The Field Trial for PISA 2025 successfully took place between March and April 2024.
 For more information about the Field Trial please click here.

 Click on the links below for further information.